Reservation of Rights to Make a Cumulative Impact Claim

 Also, where modifications or change orders contain such all-encompassing release language, a contractor may still assert inefficiency claims where the contractor can show that the intent of the parties was never to preclude such claims.
 In Walsh/Davis Joint Venture v.
 GSA,38 the modifications executed by the contractor and GSA contained similar language to that in Bell BCI.
 The court allowed inefficiency claims because the cover letter to the modifications expressly reserved claims for “working out of sequence, disruption, hindrance, interferences, acceleration, compression, [and] loss of efficiency.”39 Further, the GSA previously settled disputes with subcontractors on the project regarding labor inefficiency claims, notwithstanding the language in the modifications.
 Taking these factors together, the court denied the GSA’s motion for summary judgment where there were material facts as to whether the parties intended to preclude such inefficiency claims.

-To avoid an owner’s legal challenge of accord and satisfaction to deny any additional costs for cumulative impact, the prudent contractor should reserve its rights to claim for cumulative impacts as soon as the problem becomes apparent.
+To avoid an owner’s legal challenge of accord and satisfaction to deny any additional costs for cumulative impact, the prudent contractor should reserve its rights to claim for cumulative delay and disruption impacts as soon as the problem becomes apparent.
 If the owner will not accept such reservations in the change orders, and the contractor believes it must sign the change orders to receive compensation for the work it must perform, the contractor should either attempt to include additional costs for cumulative impact in its change order pricing or send the owner a separate letter reserving its right to claim for cumulative impact costs when the full extent of such impacts are known.
 However, the effect of sending a separate letter with each new change order is a legal issue and, therefore, may or may not be persuasive to a court or arbitration panel.

-To protect against such claims, the owner should include language in a change order or contract modification that specifically states that all costs for the change includes the costs for cumulative impact on the unchanged work and impacts from this change on other changes, and by signing, the contractor explicitly releases any cumulative impact claim.
+To protect against such claims, the owner should include reservation of rights language in a change order or contract modification that specifically states that all costs for the change include the costs for cumulative impact on the unchanged work and impacts from this change on other changes, and by signing, the contractor explicitly releases any cumulative impact claim.
 In addition, even where the contract modification or change order contains a clear and unambiguous release of a cumulative impact claim, the owner should expressly allocate a portion of each agreed change to compensation for any cumulative impact.